kryptokrona/kryptokrona-docs/docs/guides/Using-trtlbot-plus-plus.md

 ---
-title: Using trtlbot++
+title: Using XKRbot++
 ---

 ## Registering your Wallet

-Go to the `#bots` channel in the [Discord server](http://chat.turtlecoin.lol), and type `.registerwallet TRTL...`, and replace `TRTL...` with your wallet address.
+Go to the `#bots` channel in the [Discord server](http://chat.kryptokrona.se), and type `!registerwallet SEKR...`, and replace `SEKR...` with your wallet address.

 For example, you would type-

 ```
-.registerwallet TRTLv3pFrFm2yk4cYNtKf5fxV1b594tNrZfEV2CYWJsTSqr9BWoWMrUNpQaeD9StrzQrxpRQKPCdd1FfvT6D6dAg4pY6iB7sqs
+!registerwallet SEKRv3pFrFm2yk4cYNtKf5fxV1b594tNrZfEV2CYWJsTSqr9BWoWMrUNpQaeD9StrzQrxpRQKPCdd1FfvT6D6dAg4pY6iB7sqs
 ```

-## Depositing Turtle
+## Depositing XKR

-After your wallet address has been registered, type `.deposit` in the `#bots` channel, then:
+After your wallet address has been registered

-* Check for a new direct message from trtlbot++
-* Copy the line of code he gives (excluding the `Integrated Address:`) and enter that as the address of the recipient

-**No Payment ID!**

 #### zedwallet